 Curriculum Leads moderate books against the tracker to ensure accuracy and triangulate their monitoring.
 Testing also checks accurate teacher judgements.
 We use:

 Assessments and outcomes are shared at Pupil Progress Meetings and children are all tracked, to ensure they are making progress.
-Provision Maps plan interventions, support and additional measures for children to “catch up”, where needed.
+Provision Maps plan interventions, support and additional measures for children, in order to barriers to be addressed and progress to increase attainment.